 Black Lives Matter at University of the Arts

 Right now, so many in our community are eager to take action.
-The DEI Task Force has compiled a list of resources and information for students, faculty, and staff below.
+The DEIA Committee has compiled a list of resources and information for students, faculty and staff below.
 This is a living list, and we welcome suggestions from our community members.
-To make suggestions, please contact firstname.lastname@example.org.
+To make suggestions, contact firstname.lastname@example.org.

 Demand justice for the deaths of Black Americans.

-Sign this petition to end violent policing against Black people, including George Floyd, Breonna Taylor, Ahmaud Arbery, and Tony McDade.
 Contact your local representatives and ask how they are committing to ending police violence and demanding justice for Black Americans.
-Harvard Students created this Resource Guide that includes, among many other things, excellent templates for talking to representatives.
+Harvard students created this Resource Guide that includes, among many other things, excellent templates for talking to representatives.

 Speak up for yourself, your peers and your community.

-We prohibit racial discrimination and harassment at the University of the Arts.
-If you or someone you know has experienced discrimination or harassment, we encourage you contact the University’s Title IX Coordinator and Diversity Administrator, email@example.com.
-Students, faculty, and staff may also make reports through our 24-hour, confidential communication channel hosted by EthicsPoint.
-It provides a resource for confidentially asking questions or submitting reports relating to violations of applicable law or university policies, standards or procedures.
-You can submit reports confidentially or anonymously online or by phone.
+We prohibit racial discrimination and harassment at University of the Arts.
+If you or someone you know has experienced discrimination or harassment, contact the university’s Title IX coordinator and diversity administrator at email@example.com.
+Students, faculty and staff may also make reports through our 24-hour, confidential communication channel, hosted by EthicsPoint.
+It provides a resource for confidentially asking questions or submitting reports related to violations of applicable law or university policies, standards or procedures.
+You can submit reports confidentially or anonymously, online or by phone.

 Take advantage of support resources.

 Self-care, including mental health support, is critical in this moment.
-The Counseling Center and the Employee Assistance Program (accessed through the Portal) are both well-being resources with free, virtual options and online tools available at any time to our community members.
-Organizations such as Black Girls Smile, Loveland Foundation Therapy Fund, and Black Healing Resources focus specifically on Black mental health.
-Additionally, Artist Relief created a YouTube channel to support artists’ physical, mental, and emotional well-being.
+The Counseling Center and the Employee Assistance Program (accessed through the portal) are both well-being resources with free, virtual options and online tools available to our community members at any time.
+Organizations such as Black Girls Smile, Loveland Foundation Therapy Fund and Black Healing Resources focus specifically on Black mental health.
+Additionally, Artist Relief created a YouTube channel to support artists’ physical, mental and emotional well-being.